keipa/keipa.github.io/blog/posts/idisposable-and-finalizers.md

         public int ReadData()
         {
-            ObjectDisposedException.ThrowIf(disposed, this); // You do not need to throw ObjectDisposedException manually if the underlying object is going to throw it anyway.
+            // You do not need to throw ObjectDisposedException manually
+            // if the underlying object is going to throw it anyway.
+            ObjectDisposedException.ThrowIf(disposed, this);

             return image.ReadByte();
         }